OnAnd0n/ai-daily-briefing/README.md

 # ai-daily-briefing
-ai-daily-briefing source for share (w/ github actions)
+ai-daily-briefing code for share
+- in github actions
+- using open router & gemini
+- data from axriv + huggingface_blog + you can add